tom-seddon/b2/doc/Overview.md

 various standard ROMs that are supplied with the emulator.

 Tick the box in the RAM column to make that sideways slot writeable.

+Use the up/down arrows to rearrange the ROM contents, changing the priorities.

 Items of optional hardware are as follows: